palgorhythm/react-sequencer-visualizer/README.md

 ← `src/pages/about.jsx`: The content of the About page, defined as a component function.

 ← `src/pages/home.jsx` The content of the Home page, also defined as a component function.
 The page includes the animated effect on hover, and title change effect on click (which is also a handy demo of using state data in React).

+← `src/pages/visualizer.jsx` This page contains the ThreeJS visualizer, which is controlled by the Sequencer component, and which displays moving 3D objects!

 ## Try this next 🏗️